virot/powershellYK/Docs/Commands/Connect-Yubikey.md

 ```

 ## DESCRIPTION
-The `Connect-Yubikey` cmdlet allows the module connect to a yubikey.
-The command allows specific Yubikey to be connected.
+The `Connect-Yubikey` cmdlet allows the module connect to a YubiKey.
+The command allows specific YubiKey to be connected.

 ## EXAMPLES